 There is a similar one called the Romanian Greek Key Tiara, which might have been where we get the name Queen Mary’s Greek Key, Aigrette Tiara.

 So is it the Queen Mother’s Double Meander Tiara, or is it called the Queen Mary’s Greek Key Aigrette Tiara?

 That I honestly don’t know.
 All I can say for sure is that nobody has seen the thing in a long, long time.
 The only confirmed sighting we have for it is the television show in the 1950s.

 Queen Mary would be Queen Elizabeth II’s grandmother.
 Her son George was Queen Elizabeth’s father.
-So if the tiara did belong to Queen Mary it would have no doubt passed to her son and his wife when he became king as with tradition of all royal jewels.
-George’s wife – Elizabeth was known as the Queen Mother when George died and Elizabeth II became Queen.
+So if the tiara did belong to Queen Mary, it would have no doubt passed to her son and his wife when he became king as with the tradition of all royal jewels.
+George’s wife – Elizabeth, was known as the Queen Mother when George died, and Elizabeth II became Queen.

 Queen Elizabeth became queen in 1952 when her father died.
 So that coincides with the date of the television show – British Pathé news broadcast that gave the world the first glimpse of the tiara.